rizac/sdaas/README.md

  - broken sensor (e.g. digitizer noise)
  - metadata field errors (e.g. wrong stage gain in StationXML)

+  or as

-This program can be used to:
+This program can be used:
+ - in any processing pipeline to
- - filter out a set of malformed waveforms,
+   - pre-filter out a set of malformed waveforms
    - assign robustness weights
- - check the correctness of a station installation by checking the anomaly score on a set of station recordings (See figure)
+ - as station installation / metadata checker, by computing several waveforms scores and observing their temporal trends (see figure)